otrv4/otrv4/otrv4.md

 # OTR version 4

-The following protocol aims to allow two people to maintain a conversation over a network in a way that comes as close as possible to a private person to person conversation - where no other entity can overhear what is being said, and the other party can't prove anything that was said - or even the fact that you talked.
+The following protocol allows two people to maintain a conversation over a network in a way that comes as close as possible to a private person to person conversation - where no other entity can overhear what is being said, and the other party can't prove anything that was said - or even the fact that you talked.

-Security here means that both ends can verify at the beginning of the conversation the identity of the other end and the establishment of a trusted channel.
-Private here means that exchanged messages are hard to be read, added, removed or modified by a hostile third party listening to the conversation.
+In an off the record conversation, both sides can verify the identity of the other participant (but cannot transfer this knowledge to a third party).
+Participants can converse with the assurance that their convesation will not be read or modified by a hostile third party listening to the conversation.

 To resemble a in person conversation means that both ends can deny to have participated in said conversation or to have sent one or many of